Website design, development and maintenance by Peter Winstanley

 Members of other Catenian Circles who wish to book in for a meeting please use "Contact Us" page,

-or telephone Circle Vice-President Adrian Gamble by the Thursday prior to the meeting.
+or telephone Circle Secretary by the Wednesday prior to the meeting.

 The Catenian Association is an international organisation of Catholic men who meet socially, at least once a month, at local branches or "Circles".